kairos-io/kairos/docs/content/en/docs/Advanced/partition_encryption.md

   # - github:mudler
 ```

 Note, we define a list of partition labels that we want to encrypt.
-In the examble above we set `COS_PERSISTENT` to be encrypted, which in turns will encrypt all the user-data of the machine (this includes, for instance, Kubernetes pulled images, or any runtime persisting data on the machine).
+In the example above we set `COS_PERSISTENT` to be encrypted, which in turns will encrypt all the user-data of the machine (this includes, for instance, Kubernetes pulled images, or any runtime persisting data on the machine).

 ## Online mode